Amin-MAG/My-Notes/Embedded-Systems.md

 ## Interfaces (Buses)

-- It is an artifacts that transfers bits.
+- It is an artifact that transfers bits.
 - It can be wire, air, fiber, or...
 1. Connectivity Scheme
    1. Serial Communication